LeToNode/Play2.0-CN-doc/gettingStarted/PlayConsole.md

 [[errorPage.png]]

-To stop the server, you can press the `Crtl+D` key, and you will be returned to the Play console prompt.
+To stop the server, type `Crtl+D` key, and you will be returned to the Play console prompt.

 ## Compiling